 See this is where I made a mistake with my emergency fund that you don’t have to make.
 I had plenty of other ways to cover an emergency if one happened and didn’t need to have my money just sitting earning super-low returns.

 How do you know if you are ready to invest your emergency fund?

 Use the checklist below to help you decide and ask yourself honestly if you have most of the following (the more you have the more likely you should be investing your emergency fund):

-Additional income opportunities: This is a big one – a lot of Millennials are hustlers and everyone can find additional income opportunities if they look hard enough.
+- Additional income opportunities: This is a big one – a lot of Millennials are hustlers and everyone can find additional income opportunities if they look hard enough.
 You can tap into these opportunities if you needed money for an emergency.
-If you gert creative you can always find new ways to make money – work as an Uber driver, start a dog walking business, sell your old stuff on ebay, or becoming a freelance writer.
-Check out some of the popular freelancer websites like Upwork or Taskrabbit to find additional income opportunities to cover your emergencies.
+If you get creative you can always find new ways to make money – work as an Uber driver, start a dog walking business, sell your old stuff on eBay, or becoming a freelance writer.
+Check out some of the popular freelance websites like Upwork or Taskrabbit to find additional income opportunities to cover your emergencies.
 What can you do for extra money if you need it for an emergency?

-Quality insurance coverage: Some “emergencies” might be covered by your insurance or even your credit card benefits.
-For example if you have good car insurance you will likely be covered if you get into an accident or a tree falls on your car.
+- Quality insurance coverage: Some “emergencies” might be covered by your insurance or even your credit card benefits.
+For example, if you have great car insurance you will likely be covered if you get into an accident or a tree falls on your car.
 If you purchased something with a premium credit card it might be covered if it gets damaged or lost.
-Keep track of all of your insurance coverages in one place and see what coverage you would have in an emergency.
+Keep track of all of your insurance coverage in one place and see what coverage you would have in an emergency.
 What emergencies does your insurance cover?